tmthyln/personal-website-old/posts/191120-bogosorting.md

 @def tags = ["umd", "math", "cs"]
 @def date = Date(2019, 11, 20)
 @def rss = "An analysis of a bad (but not that bad) sorting algorithm."
+@def desc = "An analysis of a bad (but not that bad) sorting algorithm."
 @def hascode = true
 @def sidetoc = true
 @def lang = "java"